-- The "Home to School Coach Service" is currently operated by Royale European Coaches and the first point of contact with them is the School's Transport Manager, who has delegated responsibility from the Business Director.
-In an emergency, the Transport Manager will liaise with the Business Director or Senior Vice Principal. - In the absence of the Transport Manager the Business Director and / or the Senior Vice Principal should be contacted. - When pupils disembark the coach at the School site, the School then acts in loco parentis to those pupils - The School acts in loco parentis to pupils as they are boarding the coach at the School site - When pupils board the coach to go either to or from School, they are electronically registered to confirm their presence.
+- The "Home to School Coach Service" is currently operated by Royale European Coaches and the first point of contact with them is the School's Transport Manager, who has delegated responsibility from the Director of Finance and Operations.
+In an emergency, the Transport Manager will liaise with the Director of Finance and Operations and / or the Senior Vice Principal should be contacted. - When pupils disembark the coach at the School site, the School then acts in loco parentis to those pupils - The School also acts in loco parentis to pupils as they are boarding the coach at the School site - When pupils board the coach to go either to or from School, they are electronically registered to confirm their presence.
 The School, pupils' parents and Royale European are able to monitor who is on the bus and its location.
 The coach driver will take note, in particular, of the smallest children using the Home to School Coach Service to ensure, where possible, that they disembark the coach at the correct drop-off point - Where Surbiton High Boys' Preparatory School pupils use the Home to School Coach Service in the morning, should the coach arrive at School before 8.25am, they will be dropped off at Surbiton Assembly Rooms and accompanied by either the member of staff on duty or the driver to the Breakfast Club who will ensure that they are handed over to staff.
 If arrival is after 8.25am, boys will be dropped off at the SAR Reception. - Royale European's Risk Assessment is available in Common Docs on MIS